Hungama 2: Plot

-Retired Jailor Govind Kapoor's family includes his son Akash and Aman, his elder brother.
+Retired Jailor Govind Kapoor's family includes his older son Aman and Akash, and his younger brother.
 He also has four mischievous grandchildren.
 The twist in the story happens when Vani, Akash's college girlfriend comes to their home with a child named Gehna and claims the child's father is Akash.
-Akash refute her claim.
+Akash refutes her claim.
 Akash is betrothed to Bajaj's daughter, who is a friend of Jailor Govind.

-Akash takes the help of Anjali Tiwari, his co-worker to help him to hide things about vani and the child to not let anyone know about it.
+Akash takes the help of Anjali Tiwari, his co-worker to help him to hide things about Vani and the child to not let anyone know about it.
 But Anjali's husband Radhe Shyam Tiwari, a lawyer, is a suspicious minded man.
-He thinks that her wife is having an affair with some other man and finds clue leading to Akash.
-Tiwari wrongly assume that Akash is lover of his wife, and his wife is pregnant with Akash child.
+He thinks that his wife is having an affair with some other man and finds clues leading to Akash.
+Tiwari overhears them talking about the child.
+Tiwari wrongly assumes that Akash is his wife's lover, and his wife is pregnant with Akash's child.

-In flashback, it is shown that Vani and Akash loved each other and the former left the latter suddenly without notice.
-They perform a DNA test, but due to their inability to read the medical lingo & result, they couldn't reach any conclusion.
+In a flashback, it is shown that Vani and Akash loved each other and the former left the latter suddenly without notice.
+They perform a DNA test, but due to their inability to read the medical terminology and the result, they couldn't reach a conclusion.
 Akash, now desperate tries to get his nieces and nephews to prank Vani so she will leave.
 One of their pranks ends up injuring Gehna.
-Vani take the blame to save the children from punishment and in her act win own the children, and Vani becomes their nanny and friend.
+Vani take the blame to save the children from punishment and in her act wins over the children, and Vani becomes their nanny and friend.